 I LOVE Halloween!
 It is fun to dress up and be silly for a night.
-To get in the Halloween mood (and practice math and reading, too), we have created a FREE Halloween Brain Game!
-Download it and print it for your little one to get them thinking and problem-solving with spooky puzzle games.
+To get in the Halloween mood (and practice math and reading, too), we have created a FREE printable Halloween kindergarten activity pack!
+With five math and reading activities for kids to solve!
+Download and print it for your kindergartner to start thinking and problem-solving with spooky kindergarten puzzle games.

-Our brain games are best enjoyed using our Blimey Box Game Kit.
-This kit goes with all our Brain Games and is the physical component to make our learning games hands-on.
+Our puzzle packs are best enjoyed using our Blimey Box Escape Game Kit (but it is not required).
+This kit goes with all our learning games and is the physical component to make our learning activities hands-on and crazy engaging.
 Kids love manipulating the locks and opening locked boxes and bag.

 Targeted Learning Skills

-Most tasks usually require kids to practice more than one learning skill (such as counting, spatial awareness, and fine-motor development).
+The puzzles in the Halloween Kindergarten activity pack require kids to practice a variety of learning skills (such as counting, spatial awareness, and fine-motor development).

 Additionally, not all tasks clearly indicate what the child is supposed to do to solve the problem.
 This is intentional.
 We want to teach children problem-solving skills thus we want them to think about how to figure out the problem, not tell them how to do it.